PrashantDandriyal/arduino_GSoC2020/README.md

 ### **Phase 1 (June 1, 2020 - July 3, 2020)**

-* Deliverable 1 : **Example 1: On-Device Training**
+* Deliverable 1 : **Example 1 (On-Device Training)**
- * Generate fake training data using the Summation function (SUM =f(R,B,G) ). (locally)
+  * Generate fake training data using the Summation function (`SUM =f(R,B,G)` ). (locally)
   * Train model on local system (locally)
   * Port training process into the `void setup()` and `void loop()` interface of Arduino.
   * Collect data on-device using the color sensor (APDS9960)
   * Perform training and display the performance on console.
   * Test model on real-time data
   * Compare performance and document it

-* Deliverable 2 Example 2: Function Plotter
+* Deliverable 2 : **Example 2 (Function Plotter)**
   * Obtain fake training data using a random (wiggly) function using Python.
   * Create and Train a simple neural network using TensorFlow/Keras API.
   * Convert TF model -> TF Lite model -> `model.h`
   * Create the `.ino` file after importing the model file.
   * Generate real-time data (_x_) and use model to predict (_f(x)_).
   * Plot the predicted vs actual result.
   * Test the system, document issues.

 ### **Phase 2 (July 4, 2020 - July 27, 2020)**

-* Deliverable 3 Example 3 : Anomaly Detection
+* Deliverable 3 : **Example 3 (Anomaly Detection)**
   * Design and make the motor-plank assembly.
   * Use the on-board sensor mounted on the assembly to obtain training data.
 Generate different conditions using the assembly to procure adequate data for both the classes.
   * Process data (sample it and normalize/standardise).
   * Train model on data and obtain `model.h` file as done previously.
   * Create .ino file.
 Design data pipeline to be used in it.
   * Add warning feature for `unsafe` class (when detected)
   * Test the system, document issues.

-* Deliverable 4 Example 4: Activity Tracker
+* Deliverable 4 : **Example 4 (Activity Tracker)**
   * Obtain training data using the IMU for 3-4 classes indicating motion/no-motion conditions.
   * Process data and train data using TensorFlow and Python.
   * Convert model to header format (as done before)
   * Deploy model to .ino file.
 Add data handling part to create similar data (as used for training).
   * Test the system in real-time.
   * Add BLE feature by connecting to and sending data to another BLE-powered device (smartphone).
   * Test and debug.
 Document the observations.

 ### **Phase 3 (July 28, 2020 - August 23, 2020)**

-* Deliverable 5 Example 5: Sound-based diarization/Classification
+* Deliverable 5 : **Example 5 (Sound-based diarization/Classification)**
  * Obtain training data using on-board microphone.
  * Process it (Downsample and average values) using FFT to get a numeric array.
  * Train and convert model to header format.